WyattWismer/PytchControl/README.md

 ```
 Enter the file name of your .bat file next to a command of your choice.
 **Ex:** If you want your .bat file to run after whistling three similar pitches change 'nn':'' to 'nn':'yourFile.bat'
 + You are finished!
-Whistle the command you chose in the step above and your .bat file will run.
+Whistle the command you chose in the step above and your .bat file will run